Kitesurfing in Obidos Lagoon estuary

 The world class kitesurfing conditions to be found along the west coast of Portugal is undoubtedly one of the sport’s best kept secrets.
 Home to an abundance of world-renowned wave riding spots, Portugal has typically been seen purely as a mecca of surfing.
 Indeed, the coastal towns of Peniche and closeby Ericeira have, in recent years, been the setting for various world-famous surfing competitions.
 However, this sunny stretch of Portugal’s coastline is also inundated with vast expanses of flat water and wide sandy beaches, providing ideal conditions for novice and pro kiteboarding enthusiasts alike.
 Estuaries, lakes and coastal bays give shelter to those keen to go kitesurfing in more calm conditions, providing fertile ground for progression.
 During the summer months the northerly winds consistently deliver excellent kitesurfing conditions on a daily basis, providing calm, quiet waters on which to ride.
 These kitesurf spots are often only a short drive from the small but vibrant towns (such as nearby Obidos) that have become synonymous with Portugal’s poetic landscape, rich culture, and charming local customs.

 But Portugal is so much more than simply a kitesurfing destination.
 Locked into the traditions of living local, the people here have historically enjoyed a slower pace of life; a simple, elegant and humble means of living.
 This becomes imprinted on you when you visit this place.
 The problem is trying to hold onto it when you head back home.
 In the small, historic town of Obidos (an hour drive north of the capital Lisbon) one could get lost wandering the cobblestone streets, gazing into the distant past as they both taste and take part in the old customs and traditions still very much evident in Portuguese culture today.
-Coastal towns like Obidos, near Peniche, offer the word-class homegrown food & wine.
+Coastal towns like Obidos, near Peniche, offer the world-class homegrown food & wine.
 For many living here this has become a staple of their livelihoods, sharing the knowledge passed down from previous generations and the produce from the surrounding lands with the flurry of tourists that visit this area of Portugal.
 Home to a thriving tourism industry boasting both luxury and more easily-affordable accommodation, one can find cheap car rental services and an abundance of family-run gourmet restaurants serving locally-sourced food and wine.
 Obidos has indeed become notorious for its delectable gourmet eateries and home-grown wines.
 A quick stroll down an ancient cobbled pathway and you may very well find yourself mesmerised by a local artisan hand crafting clay pots or a local musician entertaining diners enjoying their meal outside in the cool breeze.

 Due to the fantastic kitesurfing and surfing conditions and the somewhat idyllic nature of living on the west coast of Portugal, this area has become synonymous with kiteboarding enthusiasts in recent years.
 A comparatively cheaper destination than other well-known European tourist hot spots, cheap flights in and out of the country have aided the once quaint coast of west Portugal to become a burgeoning hub for adventure-seeking individuals and those looking for a more romantic getaway.
 Anyone in search of sunny shores, authentic local vibes, and a generally slower pace of life will find themselves at home.
 If you are searching for good food, comfortable accommodation and prime conditions for kitesurfing then we are convinced Obidos won’t disappoint.